%&XeLaTeX

 might simply mention whose ideas or words you are making use of.

-Plagiarism also includes \emph{falsely attributing credit to a
+Plagiarism also includes \emph{falsely attributing credit to a source}

-source}.
-For example, on more than one occasion, I have encountered
+and \emph{falsification of sources}.
+For example, on more than one

-student papers that have made use of material from
+occasion, I have encountered student papers that have made quite

-the use of Wikipedia as a source.
-Wikipedia---along with
+professors, generally frown on the use of Wikipedia as a source.

-traditional printed encyclopedias---can be a useful place to learn
+\emph{Encyclopædia Britannica}---can be a useful place to learn

 quickly about an area of knowledge, but encyclopedias are summaries